 It’s hard not to gasp the first time you see the Preston School of Industry.
-The massive red brick structure in Ione, California is also known as Preston Castle, and it’s easy to see why.
-Considered one of the most striking examples of Romanesque Revival architecture in the country, the Preston School looks like something straight out of a movie.
+The massive red brick structure in Ione, California is also known as Preston Castle, and it’s easy to understand how it earned the nickname.
+Considered one of the most striking examples of Romanesque Revival architecture in the country, the Preston Castle looks like something straight out of a movie.

-Yet haunting the darkened corridors of this crumbling structure are legends of mystery and murder.
+Yet haunting the darkened corridors of this crumbling structure are dark tales of mystery and murder.

 Opened in 1894 as a reform school, the Preston School of Industry was initially home to seven wards—minors under the guardianship of the state of California—who were transferred there from San Quentin.
-Hundreds of youths passed through its doors throughout the years, including: Merle Haggard, Neal Cassady, Eddie Bunker, and Tony Cornero, a rumrunner during Prohibition who later built the Stardust Resort & Casino in Vegas.
+Hundreds of troubled youths passed through its doors over the years, including a few who would become well known later in life.
+Among them: musician Merle Haggard, poet Neal Cassady, writer Edward Bunker, and Tony Cornero, a rumrunner during Prohibition who later built the Stardust Resort & Casino in Vegas.

 The red-bricked building was vacated in 1960 after a new facility was constructed to house its inmates; the institution itself finally closed in 2011.
 Present-day visitors to Preston Castle often compare it to the haunted mansion featured in Stephen King’s TV miniseries, Rose Red.
 And while the house that appeared in the show was actually Thornewood Castle near Tacoma, Washington, the Preston School of Industry may have more in common with King’s spooky locale than an imposing brick façade.